flodim/hepial/README.md

-# hepial
+# Hepial

-Compilator for the custom language hepial
+Compiler for the custom language Hepial.